microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroupLifecyclePolicy.md

 ### -ManagedGroupTypes

-This parameter allows the admin to select which office 365 groups the policy applies to.
+This parameter allows the admin to select which Office 365 groups the policy applies to.
-"None" will create the policy in a disabled state.
+'None' creates the policy in a disabled state.
-"All" will apply the policy to every Office 365 group in the tenant.
+'All' applies the policy to every Office 365 group in the tenant.
-"Selected" will allow the admin to choose specific Office 365 groups that the policy applies to.
+'Selected' allows the admin to choose specific Office 365 groups to which the policy applies.

 ```yaml
 Type: System.String